 Do you want to keep your chickens warm during winter?
 If you are searching for an affordable and easy solution, this guide will help you.

-There are different ways of keeping chicken coop warm with and without electricity.
+There are different ways of keeping the chicken coop warm with and without electricity.
 You must know those ideas to keep your flock comfortable in freezing temperatures.

 All poultry raisers face a few issues when managing their flock in winter.
 Don’t worry; this guide will help you insulate your chicken coop from inside and out.